rduvur/FoodDataAnalysis/README.md

 #### Hypotheses
 **Null Hypothesis : The distribution of 'protein (PDV)' when 'rating' is missing is the same as the distribution of 'minutes' when 'rating' is not missing**

-**Alternative Hypothesis : The distribution of 'protein (PDV)' when 'rating' is missing is not the same as the distribution of 'minutes' when 'rating' is not missing.**
+**Alternative Hypothesis : The distribution of 'protein (PDV)' when 'rating' is missing is not the same as the distribution of 'protein (PDV)' when 'rating' is not missing.**

-Observed Statistics : The absolute difference between minutes means of these two distributions.
+Observed Statistics : The absolute difference between protein (PDV) means of these two distributions.

 This plot describes the distribution of protein in relation to rating's missingness